ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 Although I had some industry experience with NLP projects from my previous consulting work back in 2021, I lacked the academic research background that seemed expected of PhD applicants.
 Early on, I realized that pivoting from industry to academia would entail a lot of hard work.
 A part of me thought that maybe I should have just continued to a PhD right after my Masters when the path seemed clearer.
-But my industry years helped confirm that I genuinely enjoyed research work.
+But my industry years helped confirm that I genuinely enjoyed research work!

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/bike.png" width="220" style="border: 2px solid black; margin: 0 5px;">